FredyH/MySQLOO/README.md

 There are prebuilt binaries available for [Linux and Windows](https://github.com/syl0r/MySQLOO/releases) (both 32 and 64 bit).
 They have to be placed within your garrysmod/lua/bin/ folder (create the bin folder if it does not exist).

+On Windows, vcredist 2008 (and maybe some more) are required for the library to load correctly.

 **Note**: Previously you were requried to place libmysqlclient.dll besides your srcds executable.
 This is not required anymore since MySQLOO now links statically against libmysqlclient.